padhs/flappybird-clone/README.md

 This is my first project and my aim was to get to know the "work-around" of coding a simple 2D-game along with its underlying logic.
 I'm a beginner, so don't expect to see mind-numbing codes!
 Its pretty easy to understand.

-Still if you are a noob, contact me at: dorkyhead53@gmail.com
+You can contact me at: dorkyhead53@gmail.com

 Mr.DorkyHe@d says: Goodbye and enjoy coding!!